MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/javascript-adapters/js-sql-adapter/index.md

 ---

 ## Overview
 An IBM MobileFirst Platform Foundation SQL adapter is designed to communicate with any SQL data source.
 You can use plain SQL queries or stored procedures.

-<span style="color:red"> As a developer, you must download the JDBC connector driver for the specific database type separately and add it to the `server\lib\` folder of a MobileFirst project.
-You can download the JDBC connector driver from the appropriate vendor website.</span>
+To connect to a database, JavaScript code needs a JDBC connector driver for the specific database type.
+You must download the JDBC connector driver for the specific database type separately and add it as a dependency in your project.
+For more information on how to add dependency, see the Dependencies section in the [Creating Java and JavaScript Adapters](../../) tutorial.

 In this tutorial and in the accompanying sample, you learn how to use a MobileFirst adapter to connect to a MySQL database.

 **Prerequisite:** Make sure to read the [JavaScript Adapters](../) tutorial first.